 For those who make it to Level 8, we offer some Agreements as to how to communicate through bidding the strength and distribution of one’s hand.

 Teaching Suggestions and Guidelines

 This document is intended for persons familiar with the game of bridge and wish to use Handz to help others become bridge players.
-For self-paced learners, most of these guidelines will either be confusing or serve no purpose.
+For self-paced learners, most of these guidelines may serve no purpose.